MPOWERD Luci Solar String Lights Review

 |Number of Batteries||1||3||1||1||N/A|

 Our Analysis and Test Results

 These lights really surround a space with a nice, even glow.
 The string puts out 100 lumens, which on its face, is not terribly impressive (it's easy to find personal headlamps or flashlights that are multiple times brighter).
-However, having a little light in a lot of places, as opposed to a highly concentrated beam has the effect of illuminating a large radius well.
+However, having a little light in a lot of places, as opposed to one highly concentrated beam, has the effect of illuminating a large radius well.

-We also appreciate the light quality as well.
+We also appreciate the light quality.
 Though they are advertised as warm white LEDs, relative to other models, this one gives off a glow on the yellow end of the spectrum, which feels like more natural light.

 There are 10 light 'pods' total, each with 2 LEDs, one on each side of the pod, so no matter how you hang them, light shines in all directions.
 There is also an auxiliary light on the front of the carrying case.
 Its small size makes it a fine 'oops' option if you have to go back to check a picnic table in the dark to see if you left your keys there.

 The MPOWERD Luci Solar String Lights are mainly designed for parties and ornamental purposes, not to be an emergency utility.
 So if you're looking for a lantern that you can stow away in a closet for power outages, you'll likely want to look at the other models with longer measured runtimes.

 MPOWERD claims that these string lights will last up to 20 hours on their lowest setting, and we found that it lasts about five hours on their highest.
 This runtime is generally enough for a night's worth of camping or an evening deck party.
 We awarded the Luci Solar String Lights bonus points for its solar-charging capability.
 If you take this model camping, it will recharge itself during the day, leaving you worry-free while your friends fumble with power banks and disposable batteries.